 - Use their feedback to narrow your final selection.

-The taco logo is used to clearly and effectively communicate your brand identity to customers.
-Without knowing anything about your establishment, customers passing by will recognize the taco logo to mean there are tasty tacos on offer.
+A taco logo is typically used to clearly and effectively communicate your brand identity to customers.
+Without knowing anything about your establishment, customers passing by will recognize your taco logo to mean there are tasty tacos on offer.

 Where can I find tips on how to make a taco logo?

 A great taco logo uses the basic folded shape and contrasts the structured lines with the irregular shapes of food.
 The icon and the color palette of the logo should mimic the colors of Mexican cuisine, such as green, red, yellow, and orange.